Loaf: The Winter Edit

 "We’re more about lasting design than seasonal trends but we do love the ethos of staying in and loafing about in the winter.
 It’s all about warm, soft to the touch blankets and rugs which are perfect for cocooning and enjoying a mug of something hot"

-A space and design should not last for one season, it should evolve and adapt to reflect each season.
+A room and design should not last for one season, it should evolve and adapt to reflect each season.
 The easiest way to do this is through accessories and fabrics.
 Whilst the vibrant orange above is a fantastic warming colour for Winter, it will look great all year round.
 The way that you accessorise the sofa is how you emphasise what season you are in.

 "For the bedroom, throw a super-soft blanket on the end of the bed for a really cosy, inviting look.
 At home we have a giant lambswool one that covers the entire bed.
 It’s a definite favourite!
 We like to have a few stockpiled so you can mix it up with different colours, texture and patterns.
 I’m also a fan of laid-back 100% linen bedding that feels soft, natural and lived in rather than starched, ironed bed linen, which can look nice but really doesn’t feel as snug.
 A hot water bottle is a treat too, and placing a scented candle on the bedside helps keep things cosy"